CongducPham/LowCostLoRaGw/README.md

 Latest news
 -----------

+- **NEW-Dec22** Both the 32-bit OS and the 64-bit OS have now been upgraded and tested for RPI4 (including CM4).
+See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-WiringPi-64bit-OS.md) for RPI4 and/or 64-bit OS.

 - **NEW-Oct21** We have now a beta version of the whole low-cost Raspberry-based gateway with embedded advanced AI frameworks.
 The embedded AI framework will be used in PRIMA [INTEL-IRRIS project](http://intel-irris.eu/) to build low-cost and smart irrigation systems for smallholders.
 Follow INTEL-IRRIS [Twitter channel](https://twitter.com/Intel_IrriS) for updates.
 See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-AI.md) on AI framework.
 Download the 64-bit RaspiOS SD image to be flashed on a 32GB class 10 SD card, see below for download links.

 - **NEW-Jan21** To provide support for next 64-bit OS, the low-level SPI library on the Raspberry gateway has moved from Libelium's `arduPi` lib to Gordon's `wiringPi` lib because `arduPi` relies heavily on direct memory accesses that are difficult to port.
 The main reason for 64-bit OS is to prepare the whole low-cost Raspberry-based gateway to embed advanced AI frameworks that are mostly based on 64-bit OS.
 See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-WiringPi-64bit-OS.md) for RPI4 and/or 64-bit OS. **`wiringPi` is now the default low-level SPI layer in the GitHub source distribution.**